Bachelor of Science (Mathematics and Statistics)

 Do you want to graduate with good career prospects?
 There is currently a shortage of professional statisticians across a range of industries in Australia.
 Graduates of this degree have found work with the Queensland Office of Gaming Regulation, the Australian Institute of Health and Welfare, the Australian Bureau of Statistics and the Queensland Treasury.
 Wondering about specific roles?
 You may find work as a Financial Analyst, Systems Analyst, Risk or Focus Analyst, Business Systems Analyst, Biostatistician, Statistical Analyst, Data Analyst, Psychological Statistician, Finance Consultant, Business Analyst or Psychometrician.
 Looking for more career information?
 Spend some time exploring the Australian Mathematical Sciences Institute website.

-Other majors for the Bachelor of Science include: Astronomical and Space Sciences, Computing, Counselling, Environment & Sustainability, Food Science, Human Physiology, Information Technology, Mathematics, Plant Agricultural Science, Psychology, Psychology Extended, Physical Sciences and Wine Science.
+Other majors for the Bachelor of Science include: Animal Science, Astronomical and Space Sciences, Computing, Counselling, Environment & Sustainability, Food Science, Human Physiology, Information Technology, Mathematics, Plant Agricultural Science, Psychology, Psychology Extended, Physical Sciences and Wine Science.

 How much will it cost?